YrockInnovators/mobile-project-showcase/README.md

 ### 3.1 Run build

 ```
-run react-native run-android command on the project folder
+run react-native run-android on the project folder terminal
 ```

 ## Built With